 - What is it that I actually want by buying this item and is there a better way to get that?

-- Can I buy it through Swagbucks to save money?
+- Can I buy it through Ebates to save money

 - Can I find a used one on Craigslist?